Smart Contract Development for Crowdfunding (ICO/IDO/IEO)

 decimals = bound(decimals, 0, 18);

-// Check no overflow at different combinations
+// Check that there is never overflow for different combinations

 uint256 tokens = sale.calculateTokens(ethAmount, 0);